Skip to content

 --importImport from .dt/.dtz/.dtzx file

---compressCompress export as .dtz (default: plain .dt)
+--compressCompress export as .dtz

 --passphrasePassphrase for .dtzx encryption/decryption

---tablesComma-separated list of tables (default: all)
+--tablesComma-separated table list (default: all)

---on-conflictConflict strategy: fail, skip, update, replace (default: fail)
+--on-conflictfail, skip, update, or replace (default: fail)

 --batch-sizeRows per batch for cross-server transfers (default: 1000)